 Liberating those who have ascended differs from comforting those who are alive on earth.
-Both are possible through the earnest prayer of God's only-begotten Daughter, who carries the mission to save humanity.
-Facing the silent, grieving walls of the slave House, I forever broke the miserable chains of Africa's oppression.
+Both are possible through the earnest prayer of God's only begotten Daughter, who carries the mission to save humanity.
+Facing the silent, grieving walls of the House of Slaves, I forever broke the miserable chains of Africa's oppression.